Similization/simple_dictionari_api_for_gallows_game_project/README.md

 - entities - to work with databases rows like objects
 - repository/dao
 - service
-- aspects - to log
+- aspects - to follow the methods and log information into the logger file
 - exception handlers
 - logs